Skip to content

 The Full Day

-YBE runs 9am to 4pm.
-Shuttles load at the lower Yacolt Burn Trailhead and drop riders at Five Corners, gateway to the upper trail system.
+YBE runs 9:00 AM to 4:00 PM.
+Shuttles load at the lower Yacolt Burn Trailhead and drop riders at Five Corners , gateway to the lower trail system.
 Ride down.
 Load back up.
 Repeat.
-There are rumors shuttles may go all the way to The Towers.
+There are rumors shuttles may go all the way to The Towers .

-The event caps at 299 riders and sells out every single year, rain or shine.
-Demo fleets from Propain and Norco are on-site.
-Vendors, food, and raffles round out the day.
-There's even an organized youth ride for ages 3–12 and bike games for all levels.
+The event caps at 299 riders and historically fills up fast, rain or shine.
+Demo fleets from Norco and Propain are on-site.
+Vendors, food , and raffles round out the day.

 Claim Your Spot